shakauthossain/Space-Invaders/README.md

-**Class 08: Collision between the bullet and the enemy **
+**Class 08: Collision between the bullet and the enemy**

-We have to create a function for collision which will define that when it will mark it as a collision.
+We have to create a function for collision which will define when it will mark it as a collision.
 And we need to calculate the distance between the bullet and the enemy ship using the MATH package.
 So, first, we are going to import the math package.

 	import math